 Antique Silver Sauceboats

-Marks.
-Stamped underneath with a full set of matching English silver hallmarks.
+In very good condition.
+Each is stamped with a full and matching set of English silver hallmarks.

 Customer satisfaction is our primary concern